Exercise to prepare against unprecedented, worst-case scenario financial meltdown

 Locked Shields is the largest and most complex international, live-fire cyber defense exercise in the world.
-It includes nearly 2000 participants from 32 countries, with over 5000 virtualized systems subject to more than 8000 attacks.
-In addition to securing complex IT systems, participating teams must also be effective in reporting incidents, strategic decision making and solving forensic, legal, media, and information operations challenges.
+It includes more than 2600 participants from 38 countries, with more than 5500 virtualized systems subject to more than 8000 attacks.
+In addition to securing complex IT systems, participating teams must also be effective in reporting incidents, strategic decision making, and solving forensic, legal, media, and information operations challenges.

 For more information about Locked Shields, see CCDCOE’s news.